Relationship Between Controllability Scoring and Optimal Experimental Design: Why AECS downweights source-like nodes on long horizons

+\begin{remark} If $\ell_i>0$, \eqref{eq:AECS_lower_source} yields $g_T(p) \geq \frac{2\ell_i}{p_i\,({\rm e}^{2\ell_i T}-1)}$.
 As $T\to\infty$, the right-hand side decays exponentially.
 Thus, the lower bound becomes even less restrictive than in the marginal case $\ell_i=0$.
 Accordingly, this bound alone does not prevent the AECS optimizer from taking $p_i$ very small on long horizons. \end{remark}

+\begin{remark}[Nearly source-like nodes] Assumption~\ref{ass:left_eig_source} is imposed to obtain the exact identity \eqref{eq:Wii_general}.
+If the \(i\)th row of \(A\) has small off-diagonal entries, this identity no longer holds exactly.
+Nevertheless, for every fixed \(T\), the Gramian \(W(p,T)\) depends continuously on \(A\), so small incoming couplings lead to small perturbations of the AECS objective on finite horizons.
+Thus, the downweighting mechanism is expected to persist qualitatively for nearly source-like nodes, although we do not claim a uniform perturbation result as \(T\to\infty\). \end{remark}

+\begin{remark}[Geometric and energy interpretation] The AECS downweighting effect can be interpreted through the eigenvalues of the controllability Gramian.
+Let \(0<\lambda_1(p,T)\leq \cdots \leq \lambda_n(p,T)\) be the eigenvalues of \(W(p,T)\).
+Since $g_T(p)= \sum_{k=1}^n \frac{1}{\lambda_k(p,T)}$, small eigenvalues contribute disproportionately through their reciprocals.
+Thus, decreasing \(g_T(p)\) mainly requires enlarging the small eigenvalues of \(W(p,T)\), which correspond to directions in which the reachable ellipsoid has small semi-axis lengths and hence require large control energy.

+This suggests a possible mechanism behind AECS downweighting: for a source-like node with weak self-dynamics, its Gramian contribution can become large over a long horizon, but if it mainly enlarges already well-reachable directions, additional weight on that node may yield only a small marginal decrease in \(g_T(p)\).
+Other nodes can be more effective when their contributions enlarge poorly reachable directions, corresponding to smaller eigenvalues of \(W(p,T)\). \end{remark}